Howard County Arts Council

 OPPORTUNITY:

-Howard County Arts Council seeks applicants for teaching artist positions for its upcoming Winter & Spring 2024 Class Sessions during the following dates.
+Howard County Arts Council seeks applicants for teaching artist positions for its upcoming Spring 2026 Class Sessions during the following dates.

 Qualified individuals are invited to submit proposals for youth and/or adult courses and workshops in any performing or visual arts discipline.

-Howard County Arts Council (HCAC) strives to offer students of all ages, backgrounds, and abilities quality arts experiences and a chance to discover their unique creative talents.
-HCAC is seeking qualified arts instructors to propose classes and workshops for the upcoming session.
+Howard County Arts Council (HoCo Arts) strives to offer students of all ages, backgrounds, and abilities quality arts experiences and a chance to discover their unique creative talents.
+HoCo Arts is seeking qualified arts instructors to propose classes and workshops for the upcoming session.
 Priority will be given to proposals addressing the fundamentals of visual and performing arts.
 Classes/Workshops may be scheduled anytime during normal building hours, from one to four hours, during the designated session dates.
 Classes/Workshops are canceled if enrollment is fewer than five students.

 Teaching artists create a safe and supportive learning environment where students can feel comfortable taking risks and engaging in creative challenges.
 Individual attention and small class sizes encourage participation and dialogue.